matzapata/crypto/README.md

-Some common cryptography algorithms implementations in portable C
+A collection of some common cryptography algorithms implementations in portable C.